biboyd/biboyd.github.io/pages/about.md

 author_profile: true
 ---

 Hello, I'm Brendan Boyd, a graduate student in the Physics & Astronomy Department at Stony Brook University and a member of the Nuclear Astro group, working with [Alan Calder](http://www.astro.sunysb.edu/acalder/).
-My research focuses on studying Type Ia Supernovae progentors using hydrodyanmic simulations.
+My research focuses on studying Type Ia Supernovae progenitors using hydrodyanmic simulations.
 I graduated from Michigan State University with a B.S. in Astrophysics.
 At MSU I worked with Devin Silvia and Brian O'Shea studying the Circumgalactic Medium via galactic simulations as a part of the [FOGGIE](https://foggie.science) collaboration.

 Currently, I am working on studying the convective Urca process in White Dwarfs with Dr. Alan Calder.
 To do this we are utilizing the [AMReX][amrex-astro] based code [MAESTROeX][maestro].
 This is a continuation of the work done by Don Willcox, and represents the first full 3D simulations of this process.
 Posters on the work can be seen here [ASTRONUM](/pages/astronum2023_poster_session.html), [AAS](/pages/aas241_poster_session.html).
 A small collection of visualizations are shown on the [videos](/pages/videos.html) page